 Adult Dependant Relative (ADR) visa

 There are instances when a UK citizen or someone with a settled status in the UK wants to bring their adult relatives to the UK.
-Those relatives have to apply for an Adult Dependant Relative (ADR) visa, with the UK citizen/Settled relative acting as their sponsor.
+Those relatives have to make an Adult Dependant Relative (ADR) application, with the UK citizen/Settled relative acting as their sponsor.
 Such application must be submitted form outside of the UK.
 What is important to note is the fact that obtaining such a visa is extremely difficult.
 It is due to the fact that it is difficult to prove to the Home Office that the applicant will not be able to receive adequate care in his current country of residence.

 Usually ADR visas are refused and many are granted only after an appeal of the initial Home Office decision.
 Applicants for ADR visas should be prepared for a lenghty and costly legal procedure.